Information

 It was not until 1994 that the marathon became a City of Philadelphia-managed race held strictly within city limits.
 It was then that the Philadelphia Marathon Weekend as we know it today was officially established by the City and a group of dedicated athletes-physicians at the Rothman Institute.
 The new city-centered course provided a perfect setting for the many historic and beautiful assets of Philadelphia.

 The Philadelphia Marathon started out modestly with a mere 1,500 participants in 1994 and has grown to become one of the top-10 marathons in the nation.
-Today, the race is flourishing, with nearly 30,000 participants expected to take part in all three races: The Rothman Orthopaedics 8K, as well as the AACR Philadelphia Marathon and Dietz & Watson Philadelphia Half Marathon.
+Today, the race is flourishing, with nearly 37,000 participants expected to take part in all three races: The Rothman Orthopaedics 8K, as well as the Philadelphia Marathon and Dietz & Watson Philadelphia Half Marathon.

 Over the decades, the Marathon has experienced many enhancements, but one thing remains the same: The Philadelphia Marathon Weekend is famous for going the distance.

-Fiscal Agent and Charitable Impact
+Fiscal Sponsor and Charitable Impact

-The Philadelphia Marathon is the Philadelphia City Fund’s only program that generates unrestricted revenue, a portion of which is allocated for grantmaking to support the Philadelphia community each year.
+The Philadelphia Marathon Weekend is the Philadelphia City Fund’s only program that generates unrestricted revenue, a portion of which is allocated for grantmaking to support the Philadelphia community each year.
 Through its Community Fund, PCF invests those proceeds in charitable projects that improve the quality of life for our residents.
 The Philadelphia Marathon Weekend is proud of its partnership with the Philadelphia City Fund and the impact of PCF’s signature community-focused grantmaking initiative.